cqfn/jpeek/README.md

 ## Known Limitations

 * The java compiler is known to inline constant variables as per [JLS 13.1](https://docs.oracle.com/javase/specs/jls/se8/html/jls-13.html#jls-13.1).
-This may affect the results obtained by some metrics when a method of a class being analyzed accesses a constant variable (basically the access to the constant will not be included in the calculations).
+This affects the results calculated by some metrics when a method accesses `final` attributes (the access to the constants are not be included in the calculation).

 ## How to contribute?